PalaciosYoan/Logistic_Regression/README.md

 # Logistoc-_Regression_Binary_Classfication

 Implementing Logistic Regression for Binary Classification between two numbers.
-For example given 3 vs 5, then let say we get 3 then our model should predict 3
+For example given 5 vs 9, then let say we get 5 then our model should predict 5 not 9